NorthernLightsDevel/NorthernLightsDevel.github.io/content/posts/setup-git-signed-commits.md

    ```
    where the key id is part of the sec line.

-If you followed these steps, you should be able to sign your committs, however, signing commits if they are not verified might not make much sense, so we also want to export our key and import it to our git host server, wether it's gitlab, github, bitbucket or something else.
+Once these steps are complete, you can sign your commits.
+However, to ensure commit verification, you should also export your public key and import it to your Git hosting provider, whether it's GitLab, GitHub, Bitbucket, or another service.
 - **Export public key**:
   ```bash
   gpg --armor --export john@example.com